 Technology and online security see continuous enhancements each year, but unfortunately, those upgrades have not been enough to protect databases from being breached by hackers.
-According to a December 2017 report by the Identity Theft Resource Center, over 174 million records were exposed to hackers in 2017, with well over a thousand total breaches.
-If your information is ever part of a data breach, you need to be ready to protect yourself from complications related to identity theft.
+Identity theft remains a serious issue in the United States.
+According to the Identity Theft Resource Center, more than 292 million records were exposed to identity theft in 2020, arising from over 846 total breaches of security.

 How to know if your data has been compromised

 In most cases, a company will notify you via email or postal mail after they discover a data breach.
 They will likely tell you what specific information has been stolen, and if things like your name, email address, username, password, mailing address, Social Security number, and financial account numbers were taken.

 Another way you may discover your data has been compromised is if you notice fraudulent activity on your accounts.
 You may see a credit or debit card charge you did not make, or you may get a phone call or piece of mail about an account you did not open.
 The thief may have obtained your information through a data breach where the company has failed to notify you or where the breach has gone unnoticed.

 Steps to take to protect your identity after a data breach